 Since it is an AbstractDataSet, it can be used with the YAML API in your catalog.yml, e.g. :

-'''

-load_args:

-step: ... # OPTIONAL: likely not provided, unless you have a very good reason to..

-do so

-save_args:

-step: ... # OPTIONAL: likely not provided, unless you have a very good reason to..
+''' step: ... # OPTIONAL: likely not provided, unless you have a very good reason to mode: append # OPTIONAL: likely better than the default "overwrite".
+Will be

-do so

-mode: append # OPTIONAL: likely better than the default "overwrite".
-Will be..

--ignored if "step" is provided.

-'''